 This measure was newly submitted to NQF and, while not currently in use, is anticipated to be used by The Joint Commission for accreditation purposes and public reporting.
-When reviewing this measure, the Committee noted the importance of evaluating patients with fractures for secondary causes so that underlying causes can be treated and potentially prevent future fractures, readmissions, mortality, and unnecessary associated costs.
-The Committee acknowledged the opportunity for improvement, as an average performance of 16.6% was reported by the developers.
+In its evaluation of this measure, the Committee noted the importance of evaluating patients for secondary causes of fractures so that underlying causes can be treated and potentially prevent future fractures, readmissions, mortality, and unnecessary associated costs.
+The Committee acknowledged the opportunity for improvement, as an average performance of 16.6 percent was reported by the developers.
 Concern was raised as to whether the evidence substantiated the specified tests required for the measure; however, the consensus of the Committee was that these tests would provide actionable information for treating underlying secondary causes of fracture.
-The Committee recommended the measure, stating that it as an excellent starting point for improving the care of osteoporosis patients that have had a fragility fracture and is essential in the prevention of subsequent fractures.
+The Committee recommended the measure for endorsement, stating that it as an excellent starting point for improving the care of osteoporosis patients that have had a fragility fracture and is essential in the prevention of subsequent fractures.